 12. Clean With WD-40

 WD-40 has so many amazing uses when it comes to cleaning your home!
 It works wonders in cleaning those grimy shower doors.
 And you don’t need to do much.
 Just spray it on your glass doors and wipe it down with a clean cloth!

 It will leave those glass shower doors sparkling in no time!

 13. Use Essential Oils

-Surprisingly, Essential oils work great in cleaning the glass shower doors especially Lemon and Thieves.
+Surprisingly, Essential oils work great in cleaning the glass shower doors especially, Lemon and Thyme.
 Just mix them with hot water and you have a great smelling glass shower door cleaner ready!
 Wipe down the doors with the mixture and a washcloth.
 They’ll come out sparkling clean!